mbaze/bzpack/README.md

 ### E1X1

 The E1X1 format is similar to E1E1.
 However, in this format there can be no consecutive literals which means that only a phrase (or end of stream) can follow a literal.
-The "spare" flag acts as additional offset bit in this case.
+The "spare" flag after a literal acts as additional offset bit (although inverted).
 The format is interpreted as follows:

 After a literal: